garrett/magicmockup/README.markdown

 MagicMarkup is written in CoffeeScript and uses jQuery.
 You'll need CoffeeScript installed to develop.

-You may install CoffeeScript either via:
+You may install CoffeeScript via:

-    gem install coffee-script

-...or...

-    npm install coffee-script
+    npm install coffeescript

-...Depending on if you are using Ruby & Gem or Node.js & NPM.
-As CoffeeScript is JavaScript, we suggest installing Node.js and using `npm` for installation.

 Build magicmockup.js using `cake build` - this will compile magicmockup.coffee and concatenate it with the dependencies in the deps/ directory.

 There is a really simple script included for helping you to